nimranoor99/Records_Manager/README.md

 <br>
 Date: 07-Nov-2024
 <br>
-Purpose: Manegment of All Repos
+Purpose: Manegment of All Scope